Weddings and Commitment Ceremonies

 • Individual in Charge

-Enter the name and cell phone number of the individual who will be in charge of the activity onsite and is authorized to make decisions related to the permitted activity.
+Enter the name and cell phone number of the individual who will be in charge of the onsite activity and is authorized to make decisions related to the permitted activity.

 • Activity Questions

-If a planner or photographer is completing the application on behalf of the applicant, the applicant must sign the application and be include as a cc: in the email submission of the application.
+If a planner or photographer is completing the application on behalf of the applicant, the applicant must sign the application and be included as a cc: in the email submission of the application.
 The planner information must be included in the “List of Equipment section.”

-Email the completed application to GRTE_Visitor_Services@nps.gov.
+Email the completed application to grte_visitor_services@nps.gov.
+Please allow 7 to 10 days for a response.

 Pay the $200 non-refundable application fee electronically by visiting Pay.gov.
 Use the Grand Teton NP Special Use Permit Application Fee Form.